-Rabies in Hong Kong
+Rabies in South Korea

-Rabies may be present in this country; information is limited or unavailable.
-Bats may carry rabies-like viruses in this country.
+Rabies is considered a risk and has been reported in domestic animals in this country.
+Bats may also carry rabies-like viruses.

-- Travellers should avoid contact with wild animals.
-Rabies is preventable with prompt postexposure management. - Following a possible exposure, wounds should be thoroughly cleansed and an urgent local medical assessment sought, even if the wound appears trivial.
-Although rabies has not been reported in domestic animals, it is still sensible to seek prompt medical advice if bitten or scratched by all animals.

-• Post-exposure treatment and advice should be in accordance with national guidelines.
+- Travellers should avoid contact with all animals.
+Rabies is preventable with prompt post-exposure management. - Following a possible exposure, wounds should be thoroughly cleansed and an urgent local medical assessment sought, even if the wound appears trivial. - Post-exposure treatment and advice should be in accordance with national quidelines.